-We've seen a rapid improvement in AI image generation recently, and the next leap will be greater control over it's outputs.
-The ability to make specific changes will present new opportunities for creators, but at the same time make it harder for the consumer to spot misinformation.
+AI image generation is improving rapidly, and the next leap will be greater control over its outputs.
+The ability to make specific, granular changes will open new creative possibilities, but also make it harder for anyone to spot misinformation.

-This incredible demo by FacePoke, making detailed edits to the Mona Lisa, is a glimpse into what's coming:
+This demo by FacePoke, making detailed edits to the Mona Lisa, shows what's coming:

 This is insane.
 Detailed edits to the Mona Lisa using FacePoke. pic.twitter.com/Ry3eUXYCLo